Three Steps to Remote Pair Programming with IntelliJ

 Host-Provided Intelligence

-The host provides language smarts so everyone gets key functionality, like content assist and validation, whether joining from a browser or IDE.
-When joining from a browser, select the IDE theme and key bindings that you prefer for optimal productivity.
+The host provides language smarts so everyone gets key functionality, like content assist, validation and navigation, whether joining from a browser or IDE.
+When joining from a browser, select the preferred IDE theme and key bindings for optimal productivity.

 Stay Together or Code Alone

 Everyone gets to choose whether to code on their own or as part of a group, and it’s a breeze to switch between groups and coding alone.
-New to 3.0—take pair programming to the next level with same-file simultaneous coding, just like in Google Docs!
+Same-file simultaneous coding, just like in Google Docs, takes code collaboration to a whole new level!
+Perfect for mob programming.

 Between its editor-agnosticism and collaborative flexibility, CodeTogether now looks like the best option for many real-world teams.